Black History Month Hidden Figures

 Portrait of Frederick Douglass

-Shivam Vashishtha, Staff Reporter
+Shivam Vashishtha, Online Editor-In-Chief

 In 1925, historian Carter G. Woodson, who is known as the “Father of Black History,” had a bold idea.
 That year, he announced “Black History Month,” a celebration of a group that was often overlooked in textbook history.
 Black History Month is now a nationwide celebration that calls on all Americans to reflect on the significant roles that African Americans have played in our history.